10 SEO Myths that Make You Look Stupid

 Content by itself without covering the appropriate topics and mentioning terms that are in demand won’t work.
 It must be very comprehensive by now to be able to compete at all.

 This one is so wrong I don’t even know where to begin!
-First off: there are no more social bookmarking sites.

 Reddit is a social news community.
 Posting self-promotional off-topic material there is a surefire way to fail.

-“Submitting to social bookmarking sites” does not work in the desired way people do it for link building.
+“Sharing links” does not work in the desired way people do it for link building.

 It is like entering an office building with dozens of conference rooms and instead of speaking at your conference entering all the others and shouting your message.